hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-This democratic view suits the parts, who are ignorant of ruin and know only combinatorics, but the assemblage does not have this luxury.
+This democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of ruin and know only combinatorics.
-When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.
+But the assemblage does not have this luxury: when an organism is sufficiently ruined, it dies; when a building collapses, it is no more; when enough shops close, and people move away, you get a ghost town.
-As an ordered composite, arranged in ever greater hierarchies of order, we operate in tiny slivers of phase space, and if entropy is maximized, we will cease to exist.
+Ordered composites can only exist and operate in tiny slivers of phase space.
 Viewed this way, ruin becomes a statement about the perishability of ordered being.